-On New Year´s eve you will encounter traditions in Barcelona that are in common with many other places in the world but there are a variety of customs that are inherent to Catalonia and Spain.
+On New Year´s Eve you will encounter traditions in Barcelona that are similar to many other places in the world.
+But there is a variety of customs that is inherent to Catalonia and Spain.

 Where to go?